 In general, a frequent flyer card could make your travels cheaper and perhaps even make you feel like a VIP, depending on your card.
 But nothing comes for free in the world of credit, and it’s important to check the associated fees, charges, and conditions to make sure you pick the right card for your budget and lifestyle.

-Compare frequent flyer programs in Australia
+Major frequent flyer programs in Australia

-- Qantas Frequent Flyer: Linked to Australia's flag carrier airline, Qantas.
+- Qantas Frequent Flyer.
+Linked to Australia's flag carrier airline, Qantas.
 Earn Qantas Points through flights, credit card spending, and various partners.
 Redeem points for flights, upgrades, hotels, and other rewards.

-- Virgin Australia Velocity: Associated with Virgin Australia airline.
+- Virgin Australia Velocity.
+Associated with Virgin Australia airline.
 Earn Velocity Points through flights, credit card spending, and partners.
 Redeem points for flights, upgrades, hotels, and experiences.

-- Amex Membership Rewards: AmEx has the largest range of credit and charge cards in Australia, with all cards earning loyalty points.
+- Amex Membership Rewards.
+AmEx has the largest range of credit and charge cards in Australia, with all cards earning loyalty points.

-- Singapore Airlines KrisFlyer: Frequent flyer program of Singapore Airlines, which operates extensively in Australia.
+- Singapore Airlines KrisFlyer.
+Frequent flyer program of Singapore Airlines, which operates extensively in Australia.
 Earn KrisFlyer miles through flights, credit card spending, and partners.
 Redeem miles for flights, upgrades, and other rewards.

-- Cathay Pacific Asia Miles: Frequent flyer program of Cathay Pacific, which serves several Australian cities.
+- Cathay Pacific Asia Miles.
+Frequent flyer program of Cathay Pacific, which serves several Australian cities.
 Earn Asia Miles through flights, credit card spending, and partners.
 Redeem miles for flights, upgrades, hotels, and experiences.

-- Emirates Skywards: Loyalty program of Emirates, which has a significant presence in Australia.
+- Emirates Skywards.
+Loyalty program of Emirates, which has a significant presence in Australia.
 Earn Skywards Miles through flights, credit card spending, and partners.
 Redeem miles for flights, upgrades, hotels, and other rewards.

-- Etihad Guest: Frequent flyer program of Etihad Airways, which serves several Australian cities.
+- Etihad Guest.
+Frequent flyer program of Etihad Airways, which serves several Australian cities.
 Earn Etihad Guest Miles through flights, credit card spending, and partners.
 Redeem miles for flights, upgrades, hotels, and experiences.

-- Air New Zealand Airpoints: Loyalty program of Air New Zealand, which has a strong presence in the Australia-New Zealand market.
+- Air New Zealand Airpoints.
+Loyalty program of Air New Zealand, which has a strong presence in the Australia-New Zealand market.
 Earn Airpoints Dollars through flights, credit card spending, and partners.
 Redeem Airpoints Dollars for flights, upgrades, and other rewards.

 What can you redeem your frequent flyer points for?